upros/ATLS/draft-friel-tls-atls.md

 ## Application Architecture

 TLS software stacks allow application developers to 'unplug' the default network socket transport layer and read and write TLS records directly from byte buffers.
-This enables application developers to create application layer TLS sessions, extract the raw TLS record bytes from the bottom of the TLS stack, and transport these bytes over any suitable transport.
-The TLS software stacks can generate byte streams of full TLS flights which may include multiple TLS records.
+This enables application developers to use ATLS, extract the raw TLS record bytes from the bottom of the TLS stack, and transport these bytes over any suitable transport.
+The TLS software stacks can generate byte streams of full TLS flights, which may include multiple TLS records.
 Additionally, TLS software stacks support Keying Material Exporters {{RFC5705}} and allow applications to export keying material from established TLS sessions.
 This keying material can then be used by the application for encryption of data outside the context of the TLS session.
 This is illustrated in {{tls-interface}} below.

 ~~~
                     +------------+                    +---------+